hsdn/lg/README.md

 ### General Features
 - Supports the Telnet and SSH (through Putty/plink or sshpass).
-- Supports the Cisco, MikroTik v5/v6, Jinuper, Huawei (Comware), Quagga (Zebra) and OpenBGPD routers.
+- Supports the Cisco, MikroTik v5/v6, Juniper, Huawei (Comware), Quagga (Zebra) and OpenBGPD routers.
 - Supports the IPv4 and IPv6 protocols.
-- Automatic conversion IPs to subnets using Merit RADb (for MikroTik) (http://www.ra.net/).
+- Automatic conversion IPs to subnets using Merit RADb for MikroTik (http://www.ra.net/).
 - Drawing graph of BGP AS pathes using GraphViz toolkit.
 - Works on php 5.2.0 and above.